Hebrew Names That Are Not Angels

 A Hebrew name can be many things: a human name, a place name, a symbolic title, a ritual term, a later angel name, a devotional name, or a true named angel in a specific source.
 Those categories can overlap, but they are not identical.

-That is why this page belongs in the Hebrew cluster.
-Hebrew Angel Names gives the broad list, while this route explains why writers should not inflate some names into biblical angel biographies simply because they sound sacred.
+That is why this caution sits in the Hebrew cluster.
+Hebrew Angel Names gives the broad list, while this discussion explains why some names should not be inflated into biblical angel biographies simply because they sound sacred.

 Compare the caution logic here with the suffix caution when a sacred ending starts carrying too much authority.